 Groups of disabilities

 People with hearing loss.
 Remember transcripts for audio and captions for video.

 People that may have challenges understanding information.
 Remember a clear structure, consistent labeling, predictable links and plain language.
 This helps everyone regardless of ability or disability.

-People with limitations in their muscular control, sensations, joint siorders or missing limbs.
+People with limitations in their muscular control, sensations, joint disorders or missing limbs.
 Remember to support assistive technologies like switches and voice recognition and to have sufficient target sizes.
-Target size is the size of a interactive element, the clickable or tappable area.
+Target size is the size of a interactive element, the clickable or tapable area.